 We first investigate the segregation desires expressed by the participants.
-In this situation, we are interested in whether medium and high types succeed in segregating themselves from low types in payoff matrix 1, and whether all types stay in the same market in payoff matrix 2.
+In this situation, we are interested in whether the segregation or the collocation equilibrium is selected in payoff matrix 1, and whether all types stay in the same market in payoff matrix 2.